A detector-based measurement theory for quantum field theory: A measurement theory

 \item \textit{It is capable of reproducing experiments}.
 Indeed, particle detector models have been proven to capture the features of experimental setups in quantum optics and the light-matter interaction~\cite{Edu2013,Pozas2016,Rodriguez2018,Lopp2020}, as well as the phenomenology of the measurement of other quantum fields such as, e.g., neutrinos~\cite{Bruno2020neutrino,Tales2021antiparticle}.
 Particle detector models are therefore directly connected with experimentally realistic setups where quantum fields are measured. \end{enumerate}

 By satisfying these four characteristics, we conclude that the measurement scheme proposed in this article constitutes a measurement theory for QFT that can still rely on the projection postulate of non-relativistic quantum mechanics to access the information in the field.
+This proposed scheme has the additional advantage of combining localized rank-one projective measurements (that return a definite value of a measurement outcome) with compatibility with the relativistic nature of the theory.
+This is something that we cannot accomplish by performing projective measurements on quantum fields, where localized projective measurements are forced to be infinite-rank~\cite{Redhead1995}.